 One of the keys is that everything that could be spent on advertising and hiring media is used to create marketing techniques that work very well.
 One of the great competitive advantages of Zara is based on logistics and commercial techniques.

-This system of Japanese origin allows to increase the productivity reducing the cost of management and losses of storage of stocks, since the system is based on producing real orders.
-And while other brands of the textile market take between 3 and 6 months to get a new collection in store, Zara needs a scant 15 days to launch the new trends to the market, thus creating dependency on the part of its expectant clients that in a short time get new clothes to the store.
+This system of Japanese origin allows them to increase productivity reducing the cost of management and losses of storage of stocks, since the system is based on producing real orders.
+While other brands in the textile market take between 3 and 6 months to get a new collection in store, Zara needs a scant 15 days to launch the new trends to the market, thus creating dependency on the part of its expectant clients that in a short time get new clothes to the store.

 Zara’s marketing and advertising strategy is based on a marketing concept that has been lost in the wake of the rise of new technologies and online stores.